EdgeFirstAI/documentation/docs/models/custom/npu.md

 ## Deploying Quantized TFLite

-In this example, we have taken the [small PyTorch segmentation model](https://github.com/ultralytics/assets/releases/download/v8.3.0/yolo11s-seg.pt) from ultralytics and exported the model to a quantized ONNX using this command `yolo export model=yolo11s-seg.pt format=tflite int8=True`.
+In this example, we have taken the [small PyTorch segmentation model](https://github.com/ultralytics/assets/releases/download/v8.3.0/yolo11s-seg.pt) from ultralytics and exported the model to a quantized TFLite using this command `yolo export model=yolo11s-seg.pt format=tflite int8=True`.
 You can find more information on [exporting models in Ultralytics](https://docs.ultralytics.com/modes/export/) or you can follow these steps for [quantizing ONNX to TFLite](quantize.md#onnx-to-tflite).
 Once the TFLite is ready, we can deploy it on target as shown below.

 Download our [Python Script](assets/run-tflite.py){: download="run-tflite.py"} for running the example.